Skip to Content

 Records

-location is a special root field — when source rows include lat / lng columns, they’re paired automatically into record.location at import time.
-No CLI flag needed.
+When source rows include lat / lng columns, they’re paired automatically into the record’s location at import time — no CLI flag needed.

 DataSchema